 Binoculars Eyepiece Lens

-The eyepiece lens is the closest lens to your eye with the objective lens been the further from the eye.
-Binocular eyepiece lens usual consist of three or more lenses in two or more groups.
+The eyepiece lens is the closest lens to your eye with the objective lens been further from the eye.
+The binocular eyepiece lens usually consists of three or more lenses in two or more groups.

 In 1975, another increasingly common design was introduced called the reversed Kellners configuration by David Rank.
 In this design, the field lens is doubled and the eyepiece lens is single.